httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 As mentioned earlier, HTTP explicitly permits and in some cases requires implementations to transform messages in a variety of ways.
 Implementations are required to tolerate many of these transformations.
 What follows is a non-normative and non-exhaustive list of transformations that may occur under HTTP, provided as context:

-- Re-ordering of header fields with different header field names ({{Section 3.2.2 of HTTP1}}).
+- Re-ordering of header fields with different header field names ({{Section 5.3 of HTTP}}).
-- Combination of header fields with the same field name ({{Section 3.2.2 of HTTP1}}).
+- Combination of header fields with the same field name ({{Section 5.2 of HTTP}}).
-- Removal of header fields listed in the `Connection` header field ({{Section 6.1 of HTTP1}}).
+- Removal of header fields listed in the Connection header field ({{Section 7.6.1 of HTTP}}).
-- Addition of header fields that indicate control options ({{Section 6.1 of HTTP1}}).
+- Addition of header fields that indicate control options ({{Section 7.6.1 of HTTP}}).
-- Addition or removal of a transfer coding ({{Section 5.7.2 of HTTP1}}).
+- Addition or removal of a transfer coding ({{Section 7.7 of HTTP}}).
-- Addition of header fields such as `Via` ({{Section 5.7.1 of HTTP1}}) and `Forwarded` ({{Section 4 of RFC7239}}).
+- Addition of header fields such as `Via` ({{Section 7.6.3 of HTTP}}) and `Forwarded` ({{Section 4 of RFC7239}}).

 Based on the definition of HTTP and the requirements described above, we can identify certain types of transformations that should not prevent signature verification, even when performed on message components covered by the signature.
-The following list describes those transformations:
+The following non-exhaustive list describes some of those transformations:

 - Combination of header fields with the same field name.
 - Reordering of header fields with different names.
 - Conversion between different versions of the HTTP protocol (e.g., HTTP/1.x to HTTP/2, or vice-versa).
 - Changes in casing (e.g., "Origin" to "origin") of any case-insensitive components such as header field names, request URI scheme, or host.
-- Addition or removal of leading or trailing whitespace to a header field value.
+- Addition or removal of leading or trailing whitespace to a field value.
-- Addition or removal of `obs-folds`.
+- Addition or removal of `obs-folds` from field values.
-- Changes to the `request-target` and `Host` header field that when applied together do not result in a change to the message's effective request URI, as defined in {{Section 5.5 of HTTP1}}.
+- Changes to the request target and authority that when applied together do not result in a change to the message's target URI, as defined in {{Section 7.1 of HTTP}}.

 Additionally, all changes to components not covered by the signature are considered safe.